huggingface/Google-Cloud-Containers/examples/gke/tgi-deployment/README.md

 export CLUSTER_NAME="your-cluster-name"
 ```

-> [!NOTE]
-> You may be used to using `REGION` and `ZONE` in GCP, but in this case we will use `LOCATION` instead, which is essentially the same, but it's now the recommended way to refer to the location of the resources in GKE.

 Then we need to login into our GCP account and set the project ID to the one we want to use for the deployment of the GKE Cluster.

 ```bash